 Churches across the country are engaging in environmental issues at a number of levels.
 People are changing the way they live to reduce their carbon footprint.
 Local community projects are being initiated to care for the Earth.
 Churches are installing the latest green technology to provide low carbon and energy efficient buildings.
 Campaign groups are calling on governments to take global action to slow climate change and ensure those hardest hit by the changing climate are supported.

 What can I do?

 Me and my family – How could you encourage the ecology of your garden and neighbourhood?
 Could you reduce the carbon footprint of your household?
-Did you know that the four things that individuals can change to make the most impact on their carbon footprint are:
+Did you know that the four biggest things that you can do to reduce your carbon footprint are:

 My church and community – How does your church’s mission embody environment and climate change issues?
-How could you make your church building energy efficient?
+How could you make your church buildings more energy efficient?
 Take a look at some of the initiatives below.

 My world and global neighbours – How could you lobby your MP for global action on climate change?
-Could your church support the Climate Justice Fund?
+Or support a Christian Aid or Tearfund environmental campaign?

 Is Your Church Floodlit?

-If so, you can save money and reduce your carbon footprint by switching to LED lights.
+If your church is floodlit, you can save money and reduce your carbon footprint by switching to LED lights.
 This has a very short payback period because LED lights will save you 80% of the electricity that you currently spend, giving you money to spend in other areas of church life.